When Should I Take the MCAT?

 In addition, a lot of students choose to take the MCAT in January because there is usually a lot of break time leading up to the test date, which provides a nice chunk of time for them to focus on MCAT prep without the distraction of classes and finals.

-March, April, and May have historically been—and will likely continue to be—the most popular testing months because they occur before the application cycle opens in June.
-While these Spring months might seem far away, now is the perfect time to get started preparing for these exams.
-This way, you can comfortably pace your MCAT study and not be rushed into cramming—an unadvisable strategy when it comes to preparing for standardized tests—during the Spring terms.
+March, April, and May have historically been—and will likely continue to be—the most popular MCAT testing months because they occur before the medical school application cycle opens in June.
+While these spring months might seem far away, now is the perfect time to get started preparing for these exams.
+This way, you can comfortably pace your MCAT study and not be rushed into cramming—an unadvisable strategy when it comes to preparing for standardized tests—during the spring terms.

 The MCAT test dates scheduled for the summer are ideal for students who want to spend the academic year completing coursework and therefore need to dedicate their summer months to studying.
 If you are planning on taking the MCAT in June, you will want to start your preparation no later than February, but if you are thinking of July, August, or September, you can wait until the latter part of the spring to get started.